 The railings require little maintenance.
 The branches will weather to a silver color that is similar to a piece of weathered cedar.
 If you want to preserve the original reddish color of the sticks, we can apply a natural stain to the sticks here in the shop.
 This is a clear, penetrating stain and sealer and is different than varnish or poly which is not recommended.

-The 1×4 boards that hold the mountain laurel sticks are usually painted or stained to match your requirements but can also be left unfinished.
-Here are some common stain colors on pine and cedar lumber.
+he 1×4 boards that hold the mountain laurel sticks are usually painted or stained to match your requirements but can also be left unfinished.
 Though generally left unfinished, railings can also have sticks painted or stained as an optional upgrade.

 I generally recommend against using any kind of poly or varnish on the sticks outside.
 The finish will always start to weather well before the sticks.
 First it yellows then it starts to flake and peel.
 If you want to maintain the natural red color of the sticks, we can apply a natural stain in the shop.
 This is a clear stain that is also a penetrating sealer.
 Stain will have to be reapplied to maintain the color.